dhbalaji/docusauras-dhbalaji-blog/my-reads/2023/book11.md

 Frankly speaking, there isn't a face behind the book or a page thanking mother/wife, etc. This book is published by a corporate author.
 That's all we know.

-This is good in one way because we do not have to emphasize their anecdotes.
+This is good in one way because we do not have to emphatize with their anecdotes.
 We can read the facts and go ahead.

 ## Top ideas from the book